-This machine is a ride-on, rotary-blade intended to be used by homeowners in residential applications.
-It is primarily designed for cutting grass on well-maintained lawns.
-It is not designed for cutting brush, mowing grass and other growth alongside highways, or for agricultural uses.
+This rotary-blade, riding lawn mower is intended to be used by residential homeowners or hired operators.
+It is designed primarily for cutting grass on well-maintained lawns on residential or commercial properties.
+It is not designed for cutting brush or for agricultural uses.
 Read this information carefully to learn how to operate and maintain your product properly and to avoid injury and product damage.
 You are responsible for operating the product properly and safely.